Lockeheede/ClockConverter/README.md

  All you have to do is add up you total hours and minutes and it converts it into an accurate amount of time spent.
  So there is some manual labor (for example, I might study 2 hr and 24 m on Monday and 3 hr and 15 m on Tuesday) so I have to add those minutes on my own
  But I don't have to convert them with this program.
+ I can also do something like 2hr and 90m and it turns it into 3:30 for example